-Commentary on Provision of Notices for Deferrals 5.5.2
+5.5.2 Commentary on Provision of Notices for Deferrals

 The City requested that the Project Team offer further clarity on best practices regarding the provision of notices in cases where a CofA file is deferred to a future hearing.
 It is understood that the City's current practice is to issue subsequent notices in instances where a file is deferred to a future hearing without a specific hearing date having been selected at the time of deferral.
-Conversely, the Project Team understands that the City does not issue subsequent notices in instances where a file is deferred to a future hearing date and the future hearing date is set out at the time of deferral.
+Conversely, the Project Team understands that the City does not issue subsequent notices in instances where a file is deferred to a file is deferred to a future hearing date having been selected at the time of deferral.

-The requirements for the provision of public notices insofar as consent applications are concerned are given in section 3 of O.Req.
+The requirements for the provision of public notices insofar as consent applications are concerned are given in section 3 of O.Reg.
 197/96.
 The notice provisions applicable to applications for consent only require notice to be given in relation to the application itself - not the hearing of that application.
 Accordingly, there would appear to be no need to issue subsequent notices in instances where a consent file is deferred from one hearing to a future hearing.